 Hearing and Decision

 At the hearing, both the petitioner and the detaining party present their cases.
-The court then determines the detention’s legality and decides whether the detainee should be released or remain in custody.
+The court assesses the legality of the detention and makes a decision on whether to release or keep the detainee in custody.

 Enforcement of Court’s Decision